China Vs. Vietnam Manufacturing Guide // Vietnam and China Sourcing Pros and Cons

 China and Vietnam have large populations: China has 1.4 billion residents, and Vietnam has 95 million residents.
 The smaller population means that an employer could find millions of factory workers near every city to work at their factory.
 As a result, millions of workers and factory managers are available in both countries.

-• China and Vietnam have workers with strong work ethics who work long hours and are willing to work hard.
-While both countries have an educated workforce, China is better due to superior educational institutions and a higher population.
+• China and Vietnam have workers with strong work ethics who are willing to work long hours and put in considerable effort.
+While both countries have an educated workforce, China is better equipped due to its superior educational institutions and larger population.

-China is a better option for businesses relying on educated workers, such as tech/machinery, while Vietnam can also provide a skilled workforce near major cities.
-Unskilled factory workers are equally available in both countries, and it will be easy to find hundreds or thousands of employees for every significant investment.
+China is a better option for businesses that rely on educated workers, such as those in the technology and machinery sectors.
+At the same time, Vietnam can also provide a skilled workforce near major cities.
+Unskilled factory workers are equally available in both countries, making it easy to find hundreds or thousands of employees for every significant investment.
 Labor productivity in Vietnam is lower than in China, but this is due to China's larger population.

 Made In China Vs. Vietnam: Shipping Logistics

-We wrote a complete guide to shipping in Vietnam.
-China's infrastructure is vastly superior to Vietnam's, but this didn't stop major corporations from moving their production to Vietnam.
-China's infrastructure near major cities is world-class, and they have the best highways, high-speed rail, and shipping ports - making international shipping easy.
+We have written a comprehensive guide to shipping in Vietnam.
+China's infrastructure is vastly superior to Vietnam's; however, this has not deterred major corporations from relocating their production to Vietnam.
+China's infrastructure near major cities is world-class, boasting the best highways, high-speed rail, and shipping ports, which makes international shipping easy.
 China has thousands of shipping companies and forwarders that can ship globally via various shipping methods.
 Their shipping is affordable and among the most competitive in the world.

-China has large harbors, and its enormous ship fleets carry millions of tons of cargo annually.
+China has large harbors, and its extensive fleet of ships carries millions of tons of cargo annually.
 The competitive environment of Chinese shipping companies means that prices remain low despite high output.
-The Chinese government has even gone as far as subsidizing international shipping from the country to increase exports.
+The Chinese government has even gone so far as to subsidize international shipping from the country to increase exports.
 China also has the advantage of a newer infrastructure with a stable power grid that facilitates all shipping.
-Vietnam does not severely lack this regard as it has dozens of highways and ports, but its ports are outdated compared to China's.
+Vietnam does not severely lack this regard, as it has dozens of highways and ports; however, its ports are outdated compared to those of China.

-Vietnamese shipping companies are also competitive and can ship to the US or Europe at a rate similar to that of Chinese companies.
+Vietnamese shipping companies are also competitive and can ship to the US or Europe at rates similar to those of Chinese companies.
 Many offer "door-to-door" services and can ship directly to your US warehouse from the factory.
-Ocean freight takes 3-4 weeks to reach the US from Vietnam, similar to shipping from China.
+Ocean freight typically takes 3-4 weeks to reach the US from Vietnam, similar to the transit time for shipping from China.
 The prices are also near-identical.
 So, in terms of logistics and international shipping, it's a tie (despite China's superior infrastructure).

 Made In China Vs. Vietnam: Material Sourcing

 Materials are required to streamline production.
-If the raw materials are unavailable in the country where you manufacture the goods, you'll have to import the materials, increasing the total costs.
-Both countries are relatively large and have easy access to raw materials for various products.
+If the raw materials are unavailable in the country where you manufacture the goods, you'll have to import them, which increases the total costs.
+Both countries are relatively large and have easy access to raw materials for a wide range of products.

 As the premier manufacturing country, China will have a more extensive selection of raw materials, and sometimes, companies in Vietnam import raw materials such as textiles.
 Still, the transport cost between Vietnam and China is negligible, and your materials can be transported between the two countries in as little as a day.
 China holds the edge regarding material sourcing, but most materials should be available in Vietnam.